yifan-fang/Berkeley-Classes/README.md

 - Data C100 Proj1: This project explores what can be learned from an extensive housing data set that is embedded in a dense social context in Cook County, Illinois.
 - Part A includes basic exploratory data analysis (EDA), adding a few new features to the dataset, and data cleaning as well.
 - Part B fits a linear model for the purpose of prediction, analyzed the error of the model, and brainstormed ways to improve the model's performance.
+### CS 61B Data Structures
+- Project 2 builds the back end of a browser based tool for exploring the history of word usage in English texts, accepting input and generating appropriate output for display.